SO I belong to a “Word of the Day” email thing. Yah. It’s a thing. If you want to get pretend smart, HERE is how you sign up.

 Assemble the salad with your fresh greens, roasted veggies, and Sundried Tomato sauce/spread.
 Dress with the juice of a fresh blood orange (or lemon) and drizzle of Oil.

 Dress this or not, it’s up to you.
-I squeezed a blood orange (you could use lemon) and drizzled some EVOO and felt fulfilled in every way a food could fulfill me.
+I squeezed a blood orange (you could use lemon) and drizzled some EVOO and felt fulfilled in every way a portion of food could fulfill me.

 ¹ Not at all because I’m addicted to the taste of pretentious words on my tongue. *Cough Cough*

-² Buddha bowls are typically just a salad with a lot of trendy toppings, protein, sauces or dressings, and a healthy grain.
+² Buddha bowls are typically just a salad with a lot of trendy toppings, protein, sauces or dressings, and healthy grains.
 Again, a salad….just so we are clear.